In a Nutshell:

 Is your current office chair beginning to show its age?
 Are you looking for a replacement?

-If so, and if you’ve spent any time at all looking at the various options available, you know that the choices can seem almost overwhelming.
+If so, and if you’ve spent any time looking at the various options available, you know that the choices can seem almost overwhelming.
 There are just so many to choose from!

-If you’re struggling to narrow the field, then you’re going to like what you read in this—our Autonomous ErgoChair review.
+If you’re struggling to narrow the field, then you’ll like what you read in this—our Autonomous ErgoChair review.

-Based on the success of that product, the company decided to apply their engineering and productivity hacking skills to making office furniture, which is how these products came to be, and note that we said products.
-Here, we’re not talking about a single chair made by the company but an entire product line consisting of four different models.
+Based on the success of that product, the company decided to apply its engineering and productivity hacking skills to making office furniture, which is how these products came to be.
+Note that we said products.
+Here, we’re not talking about a single chair made by the company but an entire product line consisting of four Autonomous office chairs.

 These models are:

-The Autonomous ErgoChair 1 was released in 2016 and sold more than a million units.
+The Autonomous ErgoChair 1 was released in 2016 and sold over a million units.
 Since then, the company has taken user feedback to heart and continued refining its product line.
-While it’s still possible to find Ergo Chair 1 models for sale, the company has moved onto the Autonomous Ergo Chair v2, which this review will center on.
+While it’s still possible to find Ergo Chair 1 models for sale, the company has moved on to the Autonomous Ergo Chair v2, which this review will center on.

 While these various models are highly similar, they have some important differences that will naturally cause you to gravitate to one chair or another, depending on your specific needs.

-In this piece, we’ll step you through all of the Autonomous ErgoChair 2 variants and outline what each one brings to the table, so you can decide for yourself if this is the company you want to buy your next office chair from and if so, which one meets your needs the best.
-If that sounds good, read on, and let’s take a closer look.
+In this piece, we’ll step you through all of the Autonomous ErgoChair 2 variants and outline what each one brings to the table so you can decide for yourself if this is the company you want to buy your next office chair from and, if so, which one meets your needs the best.
+If that sounds good, read on, and let’s look closer.

-We consider this a very strong component of our Autonomous ErgoChair review, but at first glance, it’s easy to miss the subtle design flourishes that Autonomous ErgoChairs bring to the table.
+We consider this a very strong component of our Autonomous ErgoChair review, but at first glance, it’s easy to miss the subtle design flourishes that Autonomous ErgoChairs offer.
 A closer look, however, tells the tale by revealing the fun sculpted area in the lumbar region of the seatback and the innovative lumbar support system.

-We’re not even huge fans of mesh office chairs, and this product line impressed us.
-Even if your tastes are similar to our own and you’re normally not a fan of mesh chairs, these are well worth at least taking a look at.
+We’re not even huge fans of mesh office chairs; this product line impressed us.
+Even if your tastes are similar to ours and you’re normally not a fan of mesh chairs, these are well worth at least looking at.

-Of course, an office chair is defined by much more than its appearance, so to understand what these chairs are all about, we need numbers.
+Of course, an office chair is defined by much more than its appearance, so we need numbers to understand what these chairs are all about.
 Below, we’ve compiled the basic stats for the four main Autonomous AI ErgoChair2 models so that you can make a side-by-side comparison.
 Here are the basics:

 There’s quite a lot to talk about here, but by and large, these are good numbers.
 Let’s take it from the top.

-The weakest chair of the bunch is the Autonomous Core because it offers the smallest number of adjustable features and a disappointing maximum user weight.
+The weakest chair is the Autonomous Core, which offers the fewest adjustable features and a disappointing maximum user weight.

 Everything else about the chair, however, is quite good.

-The ErgoChair Pro 2 is essentially a more robust and slightly larger version of the Core chair.
+The ErgoChair Pro 2 is a more robust and slightly larger version of the Core chair.

 The Recline variant is the one we wanted to like best out of the Autonomous family, but the weight limit is underwhelming (back to the modest 250-pound limit).
-So although it offers a lot to love, it caters to a relatively narrow segment of the market, which is disappointing.
+So, although it offers a lot to love, it caters to a relatively narrow market segment, which is disappointing.

 We’d love to see a rugged version of this chair capable of supporting 300 pounds of user weight and perhaps even more.
 As it is, we wanted to love this model but couldn’t quite.

-The Autonomous ErgoChair Pro+ is not just the flagship model of the lineup; note that we gave it the highest value score of the bunch.
+The Autonomous ErgoChair Pro+ is not just the lineup’s flagship model; note that we gave it the highest value score.
 That’s a bit of a rarity.
-Normally, as the price of a chair increases, the value proposition starts to dry up because manufacturers add more features, but they tend to be of lower value or less than universal appeal.
+Normally, as the price of a chair increases, the value proposition starts to dry up because manufacturers add more features.
+Still, they tend to be of lower value or less than universal appeal.

-Here though, even if it’s the most expensive chair of the bunch, if you can afford it, this is the one you want.
-It’s got a raft of high-value adjustable features, comes in a decent array of colors, and has a fantastic warranty to boot.
+However, even if it’s the most expensive chair of the bunch if you can afford it, this is the one you want.
+It has a raft of high-value adjustable features, a decent array of colors, and a fantastic warranty to boot.
 That’s an awfully difficult combination of features to beat!

 The Ergo Autonomous Chair Is Delightfully Adjustable And More Comfortable Than You Think!

-We’ve already highlighted which chairs have what adjustable features, so we won’t rehash those points again, but it’s worth mentioning that these are mesh-backed chairs
+We’ve already highlighted which chairs have adjustable features so that we won’t have to reiterate those points again, but it’s worth mentioning that these are mesh-backed chairs.

 That’s a good thing because the mesh is incredibly breathable, which means you can sit in your Autonomous—whichever one you ultimately decide is right for you—for extended periods and not get hot and sweaty.

-The seats of these chairs are worth mentioning too.
-Here, the company attempted to provide the best of both worlds, using a thinly woven material (polyester fabric or TPEdepending on the choices you make when buying) to cover a generous layer of padding.
+The seats of these chairs are also worth mentioning.
+The company attempted to provide the best of both worlds by using a thinly woven material (polyester fabric or TPE, depending on your choice when buying) to cover a generous layer of padding.

-It’s a good combination, but in our view, it works best for short to medium stints in the chair.
+It’s a good combination, but it works best for short to medium stints in the chair.

 You’ll be quite comfortable at hour 4 and still comfortable at hour 6, but beyond that, the more time you spend in the chair, the more you’ll wish for some additional padding.

-That’s still pretty good as far as office chairs go, and the chair’s ergonomic features work well with the padding and breathable seatback to help augment the overall level of comfort.
+That’s still pretty good for office chairs, and the chair’s ergonomic features, along with the padding and breathable seatback, work well to augment the overall level of comfort.

 Even so, by hour 8+, you’ll be craving some memory foam.